nostromo-1/robotic-car/README.md

 - If an obstacle is near, it will drive around it.
 It signals the obstacle by buzzing and stopping.
 It then turns until no obstacle is found.
 - It monitors battery voltage and shows low battery state by dimming a LED.
 If battery is low, it signals via GPIO, and buzzes as a warning
 - If a button is pressed, it starts scanning for wiimotes and connects to one
-- If a pi-camera is attached, it can be used to display the image in a web browser
+- If a pi-camera is attached, it can be used to display the image in a web browser (using http://elinux.org/RPi-Cam-Web-Interface)
 - Battery: 6 AA rechargeable NiMH for the motor and electronics, a 5V power bank for the raspberry pi.
 I prefer to use separate power supplies, though a single one could be used.

 The following parts are needed to build it: